Learning Through Languages High School Research Symposium

 - Present their research to UNC and Duke faculty and language instructor judges in the target language

-- Come to UNC for the symposium and network with UNC and Duke faculty, staff, students, and other high school language learners from throughout the state
+- Come to UNC for the symposium on December 12 and network with UNC and Duke faculty, staff, students, and other high school language learners from throughout the state

 - Learn basic research methodology